 The impact social media has had on the marketing world over the last decade is undeniable.
-It has proven time and time again as a powerful tool in connecting with your audience and spreading brand awareness.
+It has proven time and time again as a powerful tool for connecting with your audience and spreading brand awareness.

 There are 4.48 billion active users of social media, and that number keeps on growing by the year.
-On top of that, everyone expects companies to be online ready.
+On top of that, everyone expects companies to be online-ready.
 Ignoring these facts is like leaving money on the table.

 No one can deny that having a social media strategy is crucial.
 But where to start?
 Which platform to choose?

-Have a set goal
+- Have a set goal

 Are you a small company that wants to connect with local followers to grow your brand and its community?
-Maybe you are a big corporation in need to boost the loyalty levels of your existing customers.
+Maybe you are a big corporation in need of boosting the loyalty levels of your existing customers.

-Simple and defined goals in the long or short term are always more preferable.
+Simple and defined goals in the long or short term are always preferable.
 This, in turn, helps you with your analytics.
-Having one or more metrics that are easily measurable helps create a clear picture of what your potential bottlenecks are, and sort out any flaws in your existing strategy.
+Having one or more metrics that are easily measurable helps create a clear picture of what your potential bottlenecks are and sort out any flaws in your existing strategy.

 For example, tracking critical customer satisfaction metrics will help you enhance the buyers' experience.
 Satisfied customers become repeat buyers and recommend your offerings to friends and family.

-In the next graph you can see what's the effect of customer satisfaction on customer loyalty.
+In the next graph, you can see what's the effect of customer satisfaction on customer loyalty.

 Don't lose your head and track when you realize that you're catering to millions of people.
 Yes, there are many potential customers that can turn into leads.

-Research your target audience
+2. Research your target audience

 Creating the correct content with your audience in mind will increase the success rate of any marketing strategy.
 If not, failure is definitely guaranteed.

 Because of these reasons, knowing your target audience is critical knowledge.
 Don’t forget that these are the people that will repost, like, and comment on your posts.

-Social media is after all a product of the digital age.
-That means that data is easily gathered, categorized, and cataloged.
 Make use of tools like Google Analytics or audience insight tools that help you gather much-needed information on your follower base.
-Every successful marketer knows that ignoring these factors will put you way behind competitors in an ever-changing and evolving digital space.

-By now you should have a clearer picture in your head about your engagement profile.
+By now, you should have a clearer picture in your head about your engagement profile.
 Yes, big data is important on a large scale, but don't forget to create surveys or polls on your followers on a variety of topics.

-Choose the right platform
+3. Choose the right platform

 Don't be fooled into thinking it does.
 There is no clearly defined cookie-cutter strategy that is applicable to all of them, but you should definitely try and use them to increase your social engagement.
-Your social media strategy needs to always be updated to stay ahead and on track.
+Your social media strategy needs always to be updated to stay ahead and on track.

 It will drastically heighten your marketing team's workload, making them more prone to errors or desync with your goals.
 Here, picking the right one is key.

 Here is a quick overview of the pros and cons of the most used social media sites:

 While being the juggernaut that it is, it's a great place to connect with people and build trust.
-Posting pictures or stories on your business page will keep your audience engaged and informed on your service or product.
+Posting pictures or stories on your business page will keep your audience engaged and informed about your service or product.

-- Instagram: A great place for business, retail, and lead generation.
+A great place for business, retail, and lead generation.
 The proof is in the pudding as Instagram has been growing at a staggering speed of 5% in each quarter, and recently they even implemented a new Instagram algorithm catered towards a younger audience.

 The downsides are that it works only with image and video formats.
 Companies and brands that don't have a well-established visual presence may struggle.

 It's a great tool for keeping your audience updated with your business practices as well as building a sense of community and public relations.

 Its flaws begin to show if you want to spread awareness about your service.
 While it makes use of hashtags and reposts to increase reach, Tweets usually have a very short lifespan.
 Posts are limited to only 280 characters or less.

-It can be used to great effect if it aligns with your business practices, but has the downside of not having as much traffic, and people don’t post as often as on other platforms.
+It can be used to great effect if it aligns with your business practices but has the downside of not having as much traffic, and people don’t post as often as on other platforms.

-- YouTube: The main and go-to website for video content.
-It does not require any registration or log-in to use this platform.
+YouTube: The main and go-to website for video content.
+It does not require any registration or log in to use this platform.
 Video is a more easily engageable and digestible format than text.

-Get to know your competition
+4. Get to know your competition

 Benchmarking your results against rival companies or bigger dogs in the industry will let you spot opportunities and eliminate bad practices in your existing strategy.

-Engage first and frequently
+5. Engage first and frequently

 A logical step, but not always obvious.
 Depending on your desired platform, tailor the amount of content generated.

-For example, Twitter due to its fast pace and large content generation will require you to post up to 3 tweets daily, while YouTube will require updates less frequently.
+For example, Twitter, due to its fast pace and large content generation, will require you to post up to 3 tweets daily, while YouTube will require updates less frequently.

-Others like Facebook, will reward you for posting daily so that their algorithm will funnel traffic to your page organically.
+Others like Facebook will reward you for posting daily so that their algorithm will funnel traffic to your page organically.

-Don't be pushy towards your audience
+6. Don't be pushy

 People are tired of seeing adverts on the internet, especially on social media.
 Don't overload your social media pages with sales and marketing.
 Brute force in this situation is not your friend.

 Instead, try to establish a connection with your audience.
 Post stories that trigger an emotional response or even a calm and welcoming atmosphere.
 That's what these platforms are there for, building relationships.

 Leading a successful social media campaign can be difficult and stressful.
 And you are not alone in the struggle.

 Knowing your brand and audience will help you identify your goals.
-From there picking the right social media platform and applying these tips will definitely put your marketing campaign on the right track.
+From there, picking the right social media platform and applying these tips will definitely put your marketing campaign on the right track.

 Remember, it's all about communication and appreciating your customers and their time.
 Your brand voice should reflect that in every post, image, or emoji while avoiding cornering them with useless marketing talk.